TakenCdosG/chef/wp-content/plugins/pricing-deals-pro-for-woocommerce/readme.txt

 = 1.1.1.2 - 2015-11-07 =
 * Fix - Coupon discount mini-cart intermittent display issue on 1st time
-* Enhancement - Formerly, only a single "auto add for free" rule was allowed.
-		Now multiple "auto add for free" rules is fully supported.

 = 1.1.1.1 - 2015-09-28 =
 * Fix - Autoadd Free item for product not yet in cart.